blobotic/notes_public/psychology/1_history_and_approaches.md

 	- central nervous system disorders
 	- head injuries
 	- learning and development disabilities
-- rehabilitaiton psychologists - work with people who have lost optimal functioning
+- rehabilitation psychologists - work with people who have lost optimal functioning
 - school psychologists - assessment and intervention for children in educational settings
 - sports psychologists - psychological factors that influence and are influenced by sports and other activities
 	- coah education, athlete preparation, anxiety or substance abuse